jacebenson/cedar/docs/docs/security.md

 - [Environment variables for secure keys and tokens](environment-variables.md)

 > ⚠️ **Security is Your Responsibility**
-> While Redwood offers the tools, practices, and information to keep your application secure, it remains your responsibility to put these in place.
+> While Cedar offers the tools, practices, and information to keep your application secure, it remains your responsibility to put these in place.
 Proper password, token, and key protection using disciplined communication, password management systems, and environment management services like [Doppler](https://www.doppler.com) are strongly encouraged.

 > **Security Policy and Contact Information**
 > The CedarJS Security Policy is located [in the codebase repository on GitHub](https://github.com/cedarjs/cedar/security/policy).